Wang-Yanting/TASO/readme.md

-# TTASO: Jailbreak LLMs via Alternative Template and Suffix Optimization
+# TASO: Jailbreak LLMs via Alternative Template and Suffix Optimization

 This repository provides the official PyTorch implementation of TASO: Jailbreak LLMs via Alternative Template and Suffix Optimization.
 TASO (Template and Suffix Optimization) is a novel jailbreak method that optimizes both a template and a suffix in an alternating manner.